terrenjpeterson/purplekitty/README.md

 This is a video skill for the Alexa platform.
 It provides the ability to interact with a digital pet through mp4 files embedded in an Alexa skill.

+For a live demo of this skill, check out the entry on the [DevPost Alexa Kids Challenge](https://devpost.com/software/purple-kitty).

 ![](media/logo-108x108.png)

 **Table of Contents**